 An extended leave of absence from active university service without continued earnings may be granted to P&S employees with continuing service status for a variety of personal and other compelling reasons.
 Such leave is granted with the understanding that the P&S employee plans to return to active service at the conclusion of the leave period specified.
 Failure to return to active service or to make arrangements for an extension of a leave normally will be considered as a voluntary resignation.
 For the purpose of this provision, an extended leave shall be for a period in excess of 22 scheduled working days.
-All leave of absences without compensation are to be identified and arranged with the Administrative Staff Absence Request Form.
+All leave of absences without compensation are to be identified and arranged with the employee's supervisor, department/division head, and HRS Director.

 When an employee is approved for unpaid long term leave their benefits are significantly impacted.
 To learn more, visit the I Need to Take a Leave supporting web page.

 Notify your supervisor and HRS as soon as possible.